The Society of Folk Dance Historians (SFDH)

 Dick was well known internationally as a folk dance instructor.
 He taught in over 100 cities in the United States and Canada and taught Balkan dances to hundreds of Chinese folk dancers in Taiwan, Hong Kong, and Kowloon China.

 Dick's unique teaching style, humorous presentation, ability to accurately convey not only the steps but, more importantly, the style of many varied nationalities, and feeling for the learning process, made him a much sought after teacher for workshops, seminars, and camps.

 The sound movies and stereo slides he took in Bulgaria, Romania, and Yugoslavia were an entertaining source of folkloric research materialespecially those of the Koprivštica Festival during Bulgaria's 1300th anniversary and Romania's Tismana Festival in 1981.

 His other activities and accomplishments were numerous.
-Active in a leadership roll, Dick held office in several folk dance groups as well as in the Folk Dance Federation of California, South, and was active on the staffs of the Santa Barbara Folk Dance Conference, San Diego State University Folk Dance Conference, the Beginner Class Committee, the Beginner Festival Committee, the Costume Committee, and the Research and Standardization Committee of the Federation.
-Dick was the first co-editor of the Folk Dance Scene, Southern California's folk dance news magazine.
+Active in a leadership roll, Dick held office in several folk dance groups as well as in the Folk Dance Federation of California, South, and was active on the staffs of the Santa Barbara Folk Dance Conference, San Diego State University Folk Dance Conference.
+He held the offices in the Federation of President, Director of Extension, Parliamentarian, and chairperson of several committees, including Costume, Directory, Finance, Nominating, Special Publications, and Standard Operating Procedures.
+Dick was the first editor of Folk Dance Scene, Southern California's folk dance news magazine.
 Dick also was a staff artist for the Viltis Folklore Magazine.
-He wrote the chapter on Yugoslav folk dancing in the book from Doubleday, International Folk Dancing U.S.A., compiled by Casey, Betty.
-Dick organized several folk dance functions and was co-director of the successful Holiday Camp folk dance conference in the mountains of Southern California.
+He wrote the chapter on Yugoslav Folk Dancing in the book from Doubleday, International Folk Dancing U.S.A., compiled by Betty Casey.
+Dick organized several folk dance functions and was co-director of the successful Holiday Camp folk dance conference with Diki Shields in the mountains of Southern California.
 In addition, Dick served on judging committees on Greek folk dance for the Western Diocese of the Greek Orthodox Church of America.
 He also was elected to the position of Membership Chairman of the Colorado Folk Arts Council, serving with Vyts Beliajus.